-Bwindi Impenetrable Forest National Park Uganda is located in south western Uganda on the edge of the Western Rift Valley with an area of 331 sq. km.
+Bwindi Impenetrable national forest where Gorilla tracking is majorly done in Uganda, is located in south western Uganda on the edge of the Western Rift Valley with an area of 331 sq. km.
 Bakiga and Bafumbira people neighboring the park influence the densest settlements in Uganda.
 Few Batwa pygmies are also found.

 * Gorilla trekking due to the presence of Mountain gorillas.

-* Hiking and guided walks in Bwindi Impenetrable Forest National Park Uganda: Four beautiful hiking trails are available in the park:
+Hiking and guided walks: Four beautiful hiking trails are available in the park:

 * Munyaga river trail is a good way to see, in a short time, birds and primates leading to the popular waterfall with many tree and epiphytic ferns, orchids and butterflies.